lanrelawal2002/MediGuide-Africa/README.md

 ## 5. My Thought Process & Problem-Solving Approach

-My approach to building MediGuide Africa was driven by a desire to create a practical, impactful application that aligns with SAND Technologies' emphasis on "meaningful AI" and solving "real business problems."
+My approach to building MediGuide Africa was driven by a desire to create a practical, impactful application that improves health literacy and access to basic health resources

 1.  **Problem Identification & Alignment:** I started by identifying a tangible problem: the need for accessible, reliable health information and local resource guidance in communities.
-This directly resonates with SAND Technologies' work in digital healthcare transformation and their goal to empower individuals.
 2.  **Core Functionality Design:**
     * **BMI Calculator:** This was chosen to demonstrate basic data handling (user input, numerical processing) and immediate value feedback.
 I focused on robust input validation to ensure reliable calculations.
     * **Disease Information:** Selecting Malaria, Diabetes, and Hypertension provided a strong basis for showcasing a broad range of common health issues in the African context, reflecting their relevance to community health.